Alipsa/gade/README.md

 # Gade
 ## A Groovy based Analytics Development Environment for Analysts and Data Scientists

 Gade started off as a fork of [Ride](/Alipsa/ride), but I wanted a simpler, more integrated set-up for Groovy based Data Science work.
 Since there is no equivalent to a data.frame OOTB in Java or Groovy, I created the [matrix](https://github.com/Alipsa/matrix) library for that.
 However, I also decided to fully support the [Tablesaw](/jtablesaw/tablesaw) library to provide a very mature data management library.
-In order to do so, I created a subclass of the Tablesaw Table class called Gtable (available outside of Gade in the [data-utils](/Alipsa/data-utils) library).
+To make Tablesaw slightly Groovier, I created a subclass of the Tablesaw Table class called Gtable (available outside of Gade in the [data-utils](/Alipsa/data-utils) library).

 The purpose of this IDE is to provide a groovy development environment for data analysis, visualization, model building, and machine learning.